-Courtney just the kind of person you want in your life.
+Courtney is the kind of person you want in your life.
 She’s a great listener, offers brilliant advice, has an amazing laugh, and a magnetic energy.
-She’s like the sister I always wanted.
+She’s kind of like the sister I always wanted.

 I’d do anything to help my locker buddy.

-On Saturday, May 7th, Courtney and I are co-hosting Morels & Memories: A Mushroom Hunt & Alzheimer’s Fundraiser.
+On Saturday, May 20th, Courtney is hosting the 8th Annual Morels & Memories: A Mushroom Hunt & Alzheimer’s Fundraiser.